MintonGroup/swiftest/README.md

 - **Democratic Heliocentric (HELIO)** - A symplectic integrator that uses the democratic heliocentric coordinate frame.
 See [Duncan, Levison, & Lee (1998)](https://iopscience.iop.org/article/10.1086/300541).
 - **Symplectic Massive Body Algorithm (SyMBA)** - An extension of HELIO that is capable of handling close encounters between massive bodies.
 See [Duncan, Levison, & Lee (1998)](https://iopscience.iop.org/article/10.1086/300541).

-Swiftest also includes the collisional fragmentation algorithm **Fraggle**, which is built off of the SyMBA integrator.
-Fraggle is designed to resolve collisions between massive bodies by determining the collisional regime and generating the appropriate mass distribution of fragments.
-The collisional regimes incorporated into Fraggle were derived from the work of Leinhardt & Stewart (2012).
-Swiftest incorporates fragments that are generated as a result of a collision into the larger gravitational system.
-These fragments are evolved along with pre-existing bodies, including their growth and any future fragmentation events in which they are involved.
+Swiftest also includes the collisional fragmentation algorithm **Fraggle**, an addition to the SyMBA integrator.
+Fraggle is designed to resolve collisions between massive bodies by determining the collisional regime, derived from the work of [Leinhardt & Stewart (2012)](https://iopscience.iop.org/article/10.1088/0004-637X/745/1/79), and generating the appropriate mass distribution of fragments.
+Swiftest fully incorporates collisional fragments into the gravitational system, evolving these new bodies along with pre-existing bodies, including their growth and any future fragmentation events in which they are involved.

 ---